Peak Flow Measurement

 Certain factors may interfere with the accuracy of peak flow measurement, such as:

-- Not breathing out forcefully enough to show your true level of dysfunction
+Not breathing out strongly enough to show your true level of dysfunction

-- Poor seal around the mouthpiece while performing the procedure
+Poor seal around the mouthpiece while doing the test

-- Use of a different type or brand of peak flow meter, as measurements may vary among
+Using a different type or brand of peak flow meter (measurements may vary among brands

 How do I get ready for peak flow measurement?